sapped/Authenticated-Full-Stack-Streamlit/README.md

 ### Rationale & Features
 Streamlit is great, but it doesn't natively support user authentication.
 This repo leverages Nginx as a reverse proxy layer with enterprise-grade authentication.
 It includes the ability to authenticate with most protocols like OAuth2, SAML, etc. This particular repo authenticates with Nginx's auth_basic, which is just a hashed username & password on a file.
 The goal is to separate presentation (streamlit) from logic, piping & persistence (FastAPI / Postgres).
 When presenting information in Streamlit, you process as little as possible.
 Ideally, your database and API calls should get most of the work done, be it with SQL queries to the DB or POST payload parameters to the API.
 This way, you'll be setup for an easy transition to a more robust Flask/Django app once you're finished prototyping in Streamlit.
 Or, you can just keep using Streamlit!

+- Built on back of docker & docker-compose, so it's hopefully easy to deploy (see first-time setup instructions below)
 - Streamlit application that interacts with an internal API powered by [FastAPI](https://fastapi.tiangolo.com/)
 - Database is postgresql
 - pgadmin at /pgadmin4/